TudFilip/Traffic_Monitoring/README.md

-# Computer_Networks_Course
+# Traffic_Monitoring
-The projects done for the Computer Networks course at my faculty
+The final project done for the Computer Networks course at my faculty.
+The project name was Traffic Monitoring and it was of type A